FACTBOX-Republicans vying to take on Obama in 2012

 An anti-war congressman from Texas who ran unsuccessfully for the party's 2008 nomination, libertarian Paul, 76, has for years pushed many of the positions that are now part of the Tea Party platform.
 His calls for steep cuts in the U.S. deficit and the size of government have moved to the mainstream.

 A forceful debater, Paul has a dedicated following, raising $8 million in the third quarter of 2011.
-He receives a steady support of 8 to 10 percent in national opinion polls, but has not broken through to the larger electorate.
+He receives a steady support of 8-10 percent in national opinion polls, but has not broken through to the larger electorate.

 NEWT GINGRICH

-A former speaker of the U.S. House of Representatives, Gingrich, 68, was the main architect of the 1994 Republican congressional election victory and author of its "Contract with America" manifesto.
-He ended his 20-year congressional career after Republican losses in 1998 elections.
+The former speaker of the U.S. House of Representatives, 68, was the main architect of the 1994 Republican congressional election victory and author of its "Contract with America" manifesto.
+Gingrich ended his 20-year congressional career after Republican losses in 1998 elections.

 Leading members of Gingrich's campaign team resigned in June and he has had a poor showing in the polls.